rnnrght/archives-pandas/whatispandas.md

 This is also a brain dump document right now that I'm using to structure my thoughts.

-The primary audicence for these thoughts are:
+The primary audience for these thoughts are:

-* python novices who have completed some python and are resonably comfortable (if not strongly experienced) with working in python
+* python novices who have completed some python and are reasonably comfortable (if not strongly experienced) with working in python
-* python novices where Python is their only language or their mother tounge, so no exposure to Java or C++.
+* python novices where Python is their only language or their mother tongue, so no exposure to Java or C++.
 * people who have not had much exposure to math beyond college algebra or stats, and are not comfortable or experienced with the application of linear algebra and statistical vocabulary words to code/programming.
 * instructors who may be teaching students who come from some or all of the above

 The first section of this dump will be general commentary on the technical perspective, historical context, and linguistic commentary about pandas.
-I've found that all these things are necessary for students learning pandas, particularly those who are very new to python and cannot immidiately tell where the normal python and pandas python are in a single block of code.
+I've found that all these things are necessary for students learning pandas, particularly those who are very new to python and cannot immediately tell where the normal python and pandas python are in a single block of code.

 Learning pandas as a python and programming novice will require you to use your pattern adaptation skills more than normal.
 You will gradually start filling in any gaps you end up with, but surviving pandas is all about pattern matching to examples.